tmax818/github-pull-request-basics/README.md

 fingers will both grasp what's going on.
 Let's look at the following example:

 1. Let's pretend that the learn-co-students organization has a repo called awesome-lab, and we make a "fork" from this repo at `https://github.com/learn-co-students/awesome-lab`.
-2. You would now have a _copy_ of that repo on your Github account ("organization") i.e.
+2. You would now have a _copy_ of that repo on your GitHub account ("organization") i.e.
    `https://github.com/your-user-name/awesome-lab`.
 Technologists would say you "forked" the `awesome-lab` repo from the `learn-co-students` organization to the `your-user-name` organization.